InterLinked1/phreakscript/phreaknet.1.md

 **-v**, **--version**
 : Specific version of Asterisk to install (M.m.b e.g. 18.8.0).
 Also, see **--vanilla**.

+**--wanpipe**
+: Also install the Wanpipe drivers, needed for Sangoma cards

 The following options may be used with the **sounds** command.

 **--boilerplate**